-The project arrangement should contain the Employer's detailed description together with general arrangement drawings (by the Employer) of the powerhouse and waterways at the low and high-pressure sides including channels, galleries, penstocks, surge tanks, gates, valves, etc. The description should be an extension of the applicable data provided in TD chapter 2 "Project information".
-The data shall be sufficiently clear so that the Contractor is aware of physical conditions which may influence its detailed design.
+The detailed project arrangement should contain the Employer's description together with general arrangement drawings (by the Employer) of the powerhouse and waterways at the low and high-pressure sides such as channels, galleries, penstocks, gear box, valves/gates, etc. The description should be an extension of the applicable data provided in TD chapter 2 "Project information".
+The data shall be sufficiently clear so that the Contractor is aware of physical conditions which may influence the detailed design.

 In any event, the Employer should retain responsibility for specifying values of all parameters on which guarantees are based, as part of the overall design of the plant.
-This applies particularly to the correct inlet and outlet conditions and in co-ordination of the interaction between the hydraulic machine and the waterways.
+This applies particularly to the correct inlet and outlet conditions and in the coordination of the interaction between the hydraulic machine and waterways.